 The table below shows the sunrise and sunset times for London in December 2014.

-In the table the daylight interval column shows the number of hours, minutes and seconds between sunrise and sunset.
+- The daylight interval column shows the number of hours, minutes and seconds between sunrise and sunset.
 This clearly shows that December 21 has the shortest period of daylight.
 However, the time of sunrise continues to get later and later throughout the whole of December, whereas the time of sunset starts getting later after December 12.
-This is good news for Mrs Geek, who walks home from work in the dark at this time of year.
+This is good news for my wife, who walks home from work in the dark at this time of year.

-The column in the table showing the solar noon gives the time of day that the Sun is at its highest in the sky or, to put it another way, the middle of the day at the mid-point between the times of sunrise and sunset.
+- The solar noon is the time of day that the Sun is at its highest in the sky or, to put it another way, the middle of the day at the mid-point between the times of sunrise and sunset.
 The table shows that, during December, the solar noon moves later and later by about 30 seconds each day.